vippsas/webhooks-api/request-authentication.md

 # Request authentication

-A notification request from webhooks can be verified using the following headers, 'host', 'x-ms-date', 'x-ms-content-sha256' and 'authorization' with the unique secret received when the webhook was registered.
-The authorization is a sha256 HMAC hash of request date, content and URI that is created using the webhook secret.
+A notification request from webhooks can be verified by using the `host`, `x-ms-date`, `x-ms-content-sha256`, and `authorization` headers with the unique secret received when the webhook was registered.
+The authorization is a sha256 HMAC hash of the request date, content, and URI that is created using the webhook secret.

 ## Summary pseudocode